MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/events-in-the-outlook-pia.md

 On the other hand, you can find the event in the most recent .NET event interface, ExplorerEvents\_10\_Event, and its delegate for the Outlook 2010 version, [ExplorerEvents\_10\_AttachmentSelectionChangeEventHandler](https://msdn.microsoft.com/en-us/library/ff185177\(v=office.15\)).

-## What the Event Interfaces, Delegates, and Sink Helper Classes Are For
+## What the event interfaces, delegates, and Sink Helper classes are for

 Using the Application object as an example, this section describes what each interface and class listed above contains: